utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Electronic Court Records in Utah

 Utah Unified Court System manages all electronic court records in the state.
-It provides an online fee-based system used to search and access the appellate court, justice court, and district court records dating as far back as 2010.
-Users can also inspect court transcripts, review court filings, and even file cases online with the provided self-help feature.
+It provides an online fee-based system for searching and accessing appellate, justice, and district court records dating back to 2010.
+Users may also inspect court transcripts, review court filings, and file cases online with the self-help feature.
+Additionally, third-party sites such as Utahcourtrecords.us may provide access to criminal court case information.
+However, records deemed private or sealed by court order will be unavailable on these platforms.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state where the person resides or was accused.

 How Do I Remove Public Court Records in Utah